wso2/docs-is/en/docs/setup/migrating-preparing-for-migration.md

 * Any custom external claim mapped to the wso2.role claim should be mapped to either wso2.roles or wso2.groups claim as per the requirement of the custom use case.
 * Our recommendation is to fix any consuming client to become compatible with these changes.
-  But if somehow the above configs need to be reverted(possibly in a migrated deployment), it can be done via calling IS server [Claim Management REST APIs](../develop/claim-management-rest-api.md).
+  But if somehow the above configs need to be reverted (possibly in a migrated deployment), it can be done via the Identity Server [Claim Management REST APIs](../develop/claim-management-rest-api.md).

 ### Utilizing carbon kernel level support